 Role Banks Avenue and Heffron Road will retain its existing residential character and primarily serve local residential traffic requirements.
-A public pedestrian and cycle link is to be provided between Heffron Road and North-South Street 1 to facilitate pedestrians and cyclists access through the site Footpath Heffron Road: Specification A shared cyclist / pedestrian path (minimum 3m wide) from the intersection of Banks Avenue/Heffron Road to the public pedestrian and cycle link connecting to North-South Street 1.
+A public pedestrian and cycle link is to be provided between Heffron Road and North-South Street 1 to facilitate pedestrians and cyclists access through the site Footpath Specification Heffron Road: A shared cyclist / pedestrian path (minimum 3m wide) from the intersection of Banks Avenue/Heffron Road to the public pedestrian and cycle link connecting to North-South Street 1.
 Banks Avenue frontage of the site: Full width footpath along entire Banks Avenue frontage of the site, with paving to Council's Landscape Architect's requirements.
 The design of cyclist / pedestrian path and footpath can be varied as a result of the master plan.
 Street Tree Contact Council's Landscape Architect for details.
+Important Note No direct vehicle access points from the Site to these streets will be permitted (except at the intersection of Banks Avenue/East-West Boulevard and Banks Avenue/ Local Street 1).